jjguglielmi/How-Powerful-are-Skip-Connections-in-Neural-Architecture-Search-without-Training/README.md

 # Neural-Architecture-Search-without-Training
+Group 1 / Project 8 - Machine Learning and Deep Learning course in master's degree at Politecninco di Torino.
-In this project, you'll find the application of NAS algorithm on NATS-Bench
+In this project, you'll find the application of NAS algorithm on NATS-Bench.